ajhc/ajhc/README.md

 * Pass all regress test, and enable regress fail setting on travis-ci. https://travis-ci.org/ajhc/ajhc
 * No more depend on DrIFT.
 Use http://hackage.haskell.org/package/derive.
+* Find critical region of Ajhc for reentrant and thread safe.
+* Find the method to implement GC that can be interrupted.